PLEASE VISIT US AT OUR COMPLETELY UPDATED OFFICE - NOW WEST OF ROYAL YORK ROAD

 Dental Implants or Crowns: Which Is the Best Solution for Missing Teeth in Etobicoke?

-Dental implants and bridges are intended to take the place of missing teeth while crowns and bridges can act as a supportive cover for teeth that are damaged.
-Although a tooth is strong and just like bones is formed with minerals a tooth can be susceptible to decay because of the environment it exists in.
+Dental implants and bridges are intended to take the place of missing teeth while crowns can act as a supportive cover for teeth that are damaged.
+Although a tooth is strong and just like bones, is formed with minerals, a tooth can be susceptible to decay because of the environment it exists in.

-Treatments include the use of crowns as a protective cover on damaged teeth or dental implants or bridges to fill the gaping hole in the gums.
-Without professional treatment, there is a risk for infection, decay, or disease that can affect the remaining teeth.
-If as well the gums are damaged then periodontal disease can develop, leading to heart disease, diabetes and kidney disease.
+Treatments include the use of crowns as a protective cover on damaged teeth or dental implants or bridges to fill the hole due to missing teeth.
+Without professional treatment there is a risk for infection, decay or disease that can affect the remaining teeth.
+If the gums are damaged then periodontal disease and other issues can develop such as, heart disease, diabetes and kidney disease.

 Dental Implants

 Dental crowns are artificial coverings that fit over a damaged tooth to prevent tooth loss.
-A crown can be constructed from porcelain, silver, gold, or other durable materials.
-This form of treatment is non-invasive as the crown is placed on the visible portion of the tooth, not within the gums.
-A crown can also be used to protect receding gums and any sensitivity to hot and cold substances.
+A crown can be constructed from porcelain, silver, gold or other durable materials.
+This form of treatment has the crown placed on the visible portion of the tooth, not within the gums.

-Bridges are artificial coverings to replace a missing tooth by covering the teeth adjacent to the space with crowns that are joined together.
-It restores function and chewing while at the same time covering the camaged teeth to prevent tooth loss.
+Dental bridges are artificial coverings to replace a missing tooth by covering the teeth adjacent to the space with crowns that are joined together.
+It restores function and chewing while also covering the damaged teeth to prevent tooth loss.

 Dental implants and crowns are safe and effective dental treatments for damaged or missing teeth.
 With a common goal, both options have various advantages and disadvantages depending on a number of factors.